bengarvey/phillydataviz/code_of_conduct.md

 ## Contact Information

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a Meetup organizer.
-Meetup organizers can be found on thei [Organizers page of Meetup.com site](https://www.meetup.com/Philadelphia-Data-Visualization-Meetup/members/?op=leaders).
+Meetup organizers can be found on the [Organizers page of Meetup.com site](https://www.meetup.com/Philadelphia-Data-Visualization-Meetup/members/?op=leaders).

 ## License